Keerthi-2025/English_to_Tulu_Language_Translator/README.md

 Tulu is a regional language spoken primarily in parts of Karnataka and Kerala, India.
 Unfortunately, it remains underrepresented in most language technology platforms.
 This project aims to bridge that gap by developing a translator that supports English to Tulu translation, promoting both communication and the preservation of the Tulu language.

-### 📁 Dataset

-The dataset used in this project contains aligned English-Tulu phrase pairs.

 🔍 Project Overview